dmlc/gluon-nlp/docs/examples/sentence_embedding/bert.md

 Pre-trained language
-representations have been shown to improve many downstream NLP tasks such as question-answering, and natural language inference.
+representations have been shown to improve many downstream NLP tasks such as question answering, and natural language inference.
 To apply pre-trained representations to these tasks, there are two strategies: 1) **feature-based** approach, which uses the pre-trained representations as additional features to the downstream task.
 2) **fine-tuning** based approach, which trains the